oat-sa/package-build-js/README.md

 The following properties are required in order to run the build :

-- repo : name of the OAT repository to retrieve the TAO distribution from (needs a composer.json)
+- `repo` : name of the OAT repository to retrieve the TAO distribution from (needs a composer.json)
-- branch : repository branch
+- `branch` : repository branch
-- extensions: comma separated list of the TAO extensions to include in the build
+- `extensions`: comma separated list of the TAO extensions to include in the build

 ```sh
 ./vendor/bin/phing build -Dextensions=tao,taoQtiItem,taoQtiTest -Drepo=package-tao -Dbranch=develop